How to watch Verzuz: Anthony Hamilton vs Musiq Soulchild online tonight for free

 How to watch Verzuz: Anthony Hamilton vs Musiq Soulchild online for free

 So, unlike past Verzuz, we may have to wait for Anthony Hamilton vs Musiq Soulchild to show up on the normal sites like YouTube.
-This time, Triller lives inside of Fite.
-Yes, this only makes a small amount of sense: they're dueling, but they're not fighting.
+This time, Triller lives inside of Fite and the Verzuz Instagram account.

 Fite, unfortunately, will be keeping Verzuz streams limited to those with its $2.99 per month TrillerVerzPass subscription.
 The good news, though, is that there is a 14-day free trial.